Hanneseh/MPDL_Project_1/docs/notes_and_links.md

 - Datamanagement:
   - Implementation of our dataloader which should provied the following functionality:
-    - Load imagenet and diffusionDB dataset from hugging face (maybe with streaming flag if too big to store in colab later on)
+    - Load imagenette and diffusionDB dataset from hugging face
     - combine them into one dataset and create labels:
         - diffusionDB: all images should be labeld as 1 (for fake)
         - imagenet: all images should be labeld as 0 (for real)